ankitsingh0188/learning/drupal/README.md

 12. Terminate the request (modules can act upon this event).

 ## Differentiate Drupal 8 from Drupal 7
-1. New Theme Engine: Drupal 8 comes with a new theme engine –Twig.
+1. New Theme Engine: Drupal 8 comes with a new theme engine - Twig.
-2. Text Editor: Unlike Drupal 7, Drupal 8 comes with a new text editor — CKEditor.
+2. Text Editor: Unlike Drupal 7, Drupal 8 comes with a new text editor - CKEditor.
-3. Field Types: Drupal 8 supports several new field types — date, email, telephone, link and reference.
+3. Field Types: Drupal 8 supports several new field types - date, email, telephone, link and reference.
 4. Quick Edit Module: While using Drupal 7, developers lack the option to edit content directly from the website’s frontend.
-But Drupal 8 comes with a new module — quick edit.
+But Drupal 8 comes with a new module - quick edit.
 The module allows users to make changes to the content directly from the website’s frontend.
 5. Built-in Configuration Management: Drupal 8 comes with built-in configuration management.
 As the configuration management is implemented at the file-system level, it becomes easier for developers to move fields, views, content type, and similar configuration elements from the local development environment to the web server.
 6. Enhanced Website Accessibility: Unlike Drupal 7, Drupal 8 allows developers to use HTML5 natively.
 Hence, it becomes easier for developers to build responsive websites accessible on both computers and mobile devices.
 7. Framework: Drupal 8 has Symfony framework, which makes it powerful.